 You must protect this file to prevent unauthorized database access.

-To download client credentials from the Autonomous Database Service Console:
+To download client credentials from Database Actions:

 On the Download Client Credentials (Wallet) page, enter a wallet password in the Password field and confirm the password in the Confirm Password field.
-The password must be at least 8 characters long and must include at least 1 letter and either 1 numeric character or 1 special character.
-This password protects the downloaded Client Credentials wallet.

 Click Download to save the client security credentials zip file.
 By default the filename is: